 There are a few foods in which vitamin D naturally exists.
 The sources of the vitamin are:

 - Fish is a great source especially fatty fish including salmon, tuna, sardines, herring, and mackerel.

 - Fortified foods like breakfast cereals, fat spreads, milk, orange juice.

 Vitamin D is also known as sunshine vitamin.
-It is because sunlight stimulate the production of vitamin D. When exposed to the sun, our skin makes vitamin D with cholesterol.
-The ultraviolet rays of the sun hitting the cholesterol give energy to produce vitamin D.
+It is because sunlight stimulates the production of vitamin D. Exposure to the sun, makes vitamin D with cholesterol in our skin.
+The ultraviolet rays of the sun hitting the cholesterol give the energy to produce this vitamin.

-It is important that you tread with caution as prolonged exposure can be risky of skin cancer.
+It is important that you tread with caution as continuous sun exposure can be risky and can cause skin cancer.
 Try to cover your skin with sunscreen and clothing to avoid too much exposure.

-Vitamin D supplements are needed because very few natural foods contain vitamin D. Sunbathing is also not possible in all parts of the world especially in winter which limits production of vitamin D by the body.
+You need them because very few natural foods contain vitamin D. Sunbathing is also not possible in all parts of the world especially in winter which limits the production of vitamin D by the body.

 This means everyone might not be able to get it through natural means which is why supplements are made available so that people can improve their vitamin D needs.

 Vitamin D not only helps in the working of bodily functions but also keeps you active and happy.
-In its absence, a deficiency may be caused, and the symptoms may include:
+In its absence, a deficiency may be there, and the symptoms may include: